Iridar/WOTCIridarAppearanceManager/WOTCIridarAppearanceManager/ReadMe.txt

 Please [b][url=https://www.patreon.com/Iridar]support me on Patreon[/url][/b] if you require tech support, have a suggestion for a feature, or simply wish to help me create more awesome mods.

+Things to be careful with:
+Disabling the mod
+Changing gender for a uniform
+Apply changes to multiple units

 # DETAILED GUIDE